Tomás Lanzini: Playing career

 After a season played in Argentina, he signed up with Chile's Unión San Felipe in 2011.
 He then moved to second-tier side Ñublense, where he won his first title and promotion after defeating Barnechea in a penalty shootout, being a key player that season.

+In 2018, Lanzini signed for Andorran club Encamp, before returning to Unión San Felipe a year later.

+In 2022, Lanzini moved to Spain, signing for Antequera.
+After scoring seven goals in 30 appearances in his first season, Lanzini extended his contract with the club.